jpegzilla/emerald/readme.md

 - [ ] make another color preview box that shows a nearby wcag aaa color combination
 - [ ] refactoring to effectively use webpack
 - [ ] just make it nicer to use on a phone
+- [ ] you should be able to type in the hex value

 **patch notes: v0110 03092019**
 - added more compact sliders